Harold J. Berman: Career

 While serving in London, Berman became concerned that the Western Allies and the USSR were on a path to continue their pre-war enmity, and that Americans knew very little about the Soviet Union.
 Upon returning to law school after the war, he decided to learn as much as he could about the Soviet legal system, with the goal of teaching Soviet law and ultimately promoting peace between America and the Soviet Union by focusing on the importance of the rule of law.
 During his last year of law school, he wrote an article about Soviet family law that led to an offer of a teaching position at Stanford Law School.
 In 1948 he joined the faculty of the Harvard Law School (HLS), where he built a reputation as one of the world's best-known scholars of Soviet law, and held the Story Professorship of Law and later the Ames Professorship of Law.
 He was a frequent visitor to Russia as a guest scholar and lecturer, even during the height of the Joseph McCarthy era.
 In 1958, he represented the estate of Arthur Conan Doyle in Soviet courts, in an unsuccessful attempt to collect copyright royalties from the government of the USSR.
+Around 1960, Berman also observed court trials involving transnational inheritance transfers, and he was repeatedly called as an expert witness on the rights of Soviet heirs in cross-border inheritance cases.

 In 1961, at the height of the Cold War, he took his wife and four children to the Soviet Union for a sabbatical year in Moscow.
 They lived in the center of the city, in the Hotel National across from Red Square and the Kremlin.
 His three younger children (Jean, age 14 at the time; Susanna, age 12; and John, age 10) attended the local public school.
 The eldest, Stephen, audited classes at Moscow State University.
 Prof. Berman, with an invitation to study from the Soviet Academy of Sciences, was invited to teach a course for the law students of Moscow University on the American Constitution.
 The class was packed.
 Unfortunately, Berman decided to stop the course after the first three or four lectures when he learned that students were being questioned by officials about their interest in the subject.

 Following his sabbatical year in Moscow, Berman continued to teach his course on Soviet law at HLS, as well as courses on legal history and international trade.
 A growing interest in the interaction between law and religion also began to flourish.